 Corporations:

-• obfuscating their identities and activities by:
+• obscure their identities and activities by:

-• using subsidiaries or branches;
+• using subsidiaries or branches

 Actions and controls

-• Screen customers against the DFAT consolidated list for known terrorists and sanctioned entities
+• screen customers against the DFAT Consolidated List for known terrorists and sanctioned entities

-• Conduct further identification and verification processes in relation to customers who are corporations, including cross-checking for corporations sharing details with other entities.
+• conduct further identification and verification processes in relation to customers who are corporations, including cross-checking for corporations sharing details with other entities.

 Suspicious matter reporting